SABS-R3-projects/Paint4Brains/docs/source/basic.rst

 In addition to the buttons on the "Editing Toolbar", there are a few functions in the menus that can be handy during editing.

-The first of these is the "Undo" (CTRL+Z) and "Redo" (CTRL+SHIFT+Z) functions that can be found under the "Edit" tab in the menu.
+The first of these are the "Undo" (CTRL+Z) and "Redo" (CTRL+SHIFT+Z) functions that can be found under the "Edit" tab in the menu.
 These work as expected, reverting and redoing previous edits.
 Paint4Brains will only allow you to go back as far as 10 previous edits.

-Another potentially useful function is the "Recenter View" (CTRL+V) in the "View" tab.
+Another potentially useful method is the "Recenter View" (CTRL+V) function in the "View" tab.
 This rescales and recenters the central image to its original size and position.

 Loading and Saving
 ------------------